gemini-cli-extensions/cloud-sql-mysql/README.md

 ## Why Use the Cloud SQL for MySQL Extension?

-* **Natural Language Management:** Stop wrestling with complex commands.
-Explore schemas and query data by describing what you want in plain English.
 * **Seamless Workflow:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment.
 No need to constantly switch contexts for common database tasks.
+* **Natural Language Queries:** Stop wrestling with complex commands.
+Explore schemas and query data by describing what you want in plain English.
+* **Full Lifecycle Control:** Manage the entire lifecycle of your database, from creating instances to exploring schemas and running queries.
 * **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.

 ## Prerequisites